 Mount Cook resides in the Te Wāhipounamu UNESCO World Heritage Area of the South Island – and rightly so.
 The area is breathtakingly beautiful.
 It felt as though we were walking in a kind of fantasy dream-world.
 You know the type where you have to pinch yourself to be sure you are awake?

 Along the ‘easy’ walk are three massive swing bridges.
 From the first one, the views over Mueller Lake are impressive.
 The second swingbridge was severely damaged during a storm in March 2019.
 It’s now closed during winds above 80 k/hr and significant flood events.
 There’s also erosion on both sides of the bridge, which affects its structural integrity during high winds.
 Thankfully engineers have determined the bridge is completely safe when not affected by strong winds and flood events.
 We were so right to wait for fair weather!

 Swingbridges had been one of my nemesis for many years – until I started walking in New Zealand.
 It’s impossible to avoid them if you want to experience New Zealand outdoors.
 The second swingbridge almost stopped me in my tracks.
 I took a video as a kind of psycho prophylaxis strategy – a technique used in childbirth to distract your mind from pain!

 Frozen Flora and Magnificence

 All along the way the flora and fauna were frozen.
-As usual, our walking was delayed somewhat due to us both stopping frequently to take photos.
+Our walking was delayed somewhat due to us both frequently stopping to take photos.
 I believe two of the photos below are Celmisia Coriasia (Fiordland Mountain Daisy).
 It’s a genus of perennial herbs or subshrubs, in the sunflower family.

 About 45 minutes into the walk Mount Cook suddenly appeared in the distance.
 Wow!